SnellerInc/sneller/doc/sneller-SQL.md

 results produced by evaluating `expr` for each row.

-Current limitations: `COUNT(DISTINCT expr)` is not allowed to occur alongside any other aggregation expressions in a `SELECT` clause.
-We implement `COUNT(DISTINCT expr)` by rewriting the query into a compound query that uses `SELECT DISTINCT` and `COUNT`.
+Current limitations: `COUNT(DISTINCT expr)` is not allowed to occur inside a `GROUP BY` query.

 #### `MIN` and `MAX`